Sally A.M. Hogenboom

 Oefenweb / Prowise, Amsterdam, The Netherlands

-Full-time employement as a data-analyst and content creator.
+Full-time employment as a data-analyst and content creator.
 Responsible for internal business intelligence (e.g., changes in the number of accounts after changing the subscription structure), AB-testing, psychometric analyses on the functioning of the adaptive system, creating content for new Mathematical/Programming/Language games, attending conferences/events, and creating dashboards.

 • R Studio